valmat/vest/README.md

 ## tie

-May destructing variables for ranges and tuples
+May destructuring variables for ranges and tuples

 ```D
 import vest.utils   : tie;